SHND/args-command-router/README.md

 })
 ```

-By default, whenever a hook is run, no further middlewares or routes will be checked and run.
+By default, whenever a hook is run, no further hooks of the same type will be checked and run.
 The `next()` method tells **Args Command Router** to execute the next hook of the same type.
 Without calling `next()`, **Args Command Router** will stop executing hooks of that type and move to the next stage.

-Route callbacks also have the `next()` method if you want **Args Command Router** to continue executing the next matching routes.

 ```js
 app.route('check/file/:file_url', (inputs, next) => {